matteoalessandro-eth/legal-smart-contract/document-verification/README.md

 #### Proposed Method
 1. The party that needs the document verified uploads it to IPFS
 2. The document is verified by a trusted individual, such as lawyers or notaries
-3. The verification is attached to the document, allowingf the holder to use it and prove its authenticity without needing to re-verify it every time
+3. The verification is attached to the document, allowing the holder to use it and prove its authenticity without needing to re-verify it every time

 #### Existing Systems Considered
 1. [E-Certify by Nikhildsahu](https://github.com/nikhildsahu/E-Certify)